benjamincrozat/legacy-blog/posts/4-laravel-migrations.md

 Modified At: 2022-09-15
 ---

-# How to use migrations in Laravel to make your life easier
+# How to make and use migrations in Laravel

 ## Why should you use migrations